MEISNOOBDEV/MEISNOOBDEV/README.md

 - 👀 I’m interested in ...
 MAKING TELEGRAM BOTS
 - 🌱 I’m currently learning ...PYTHON
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-SREARCH @THE_DSR ON TELEGRAM
+SEARCH @THE_DSR ON TELEGRAM